Why Facebook Is Good for Marketing Your Small BusinessWeb.com Team

 The ad delivery on Facebook offers multiple mediums to choose from when deciding how to get your message across or how to capture user attention.
 You can use an image, multiple images, videos and more.

 Keep in mind that Instagram is owned by Facebook, so when you’re looking at Facebook advertising, that also includes Instagram.
 Facebook has over two billion users, and Instagram has over one billion, which means that no matter how specific or broad your product or service is, you can find a target audience for them.
 No matter where you’re located, you have access to your local, as well as a worldwide, audience on these platforms.

 In most cases, a small business is absolutely ready for Facebook ads and should be part of their overall digital marketing plan.
 Facebook acts as an ongoing touchpoint to reinforce the other marketing an SMB is doing through other channels.

 With Facebook advertising sounding so appealing, it would be really easy for a business to decide to jump right in.

-Finally, according to Ray, if you’re going to use Facebook ads, you need to choose the right objective for the goal you’re trying to accomplish.
-“Let’s say you want to focus on lead generation for your SMB.
-The first step would be to evaluate your customer journey, and if direct lead generation from this platform aligns with user behavior.
+Finally, if you’re going to use Facebook ads, you need to choose the right objective for the goal you’re trying to accomplish.
+If a business wants to focus on lead generation, the first step would be to evaluate the customer journey, and if direct lead generation from this platform aligns with user behavior.
 In some cases it may make sense, and in others Facebook may not be the place to do it, and your ad dollars may be better spent elsewhere.
-But if your goal is a full-funnel approach, Facebook is always a great place to do this as there is a huge, diverse audience you can target.”
+But if your goal is a full-funnel approach, Facebook is always a great place to do this as there is a huge, diverse audience you can target.

 Best Practices for Your Facebook Page Content